-Section 1.
-It is recognized that the need for continued and uninterrupted operation of the Electric Utility is of paramount importance to the citizens of the community and that there should be no interference with such operation.

-Section 2.
-Adequate procedures having been provided for the equitable settlement of grievances arising out of this Agreement, the parties hereto agree that there will not be and that the Union, its officers, members, agents or principals will not engage in, encourage, or sanction strikes, slowdowns, lockouts, mass resignation, mass absenteeism or other similar action which would involve suspension or interference with normal work performance.
+- §1.
+It is recognized that the need for continued and uninterrupted operation of the Electric Utility is of paramount importance to the citizens of the community and that there should be no interference with such operation. - §2.
+Adequate procedures having been provided for the equitable settlement of grievances arising out of this Agreement, the parties hereto agree that there will not be and that the Union, its officers, members, agents or principals will not engage in, encourage, or sanction strikes, slowdowns,

-Section 3.
-There shall be no responsibility on the part of the Union, its officers, representatives or affiliates for any strike or other interruptions of work unless specifically provided for in this Agreement.

-Section 4.
-The Utility agrees that it will not engage in a lockout or other similar action because of any proposed changes in the Agreement or disputes over matters relating to this Agreement.

-Section 5.
-The Utility shall have the right to discipline or discharge any employee encouraging, fomenting, or participating in a strike, slowdown or other such interference.
+- lockouts, mass resignation, mass absenteeism or other similar action which would involve suspension or interference with normal work performance. - §3.
+There shall be no responsibility on the part of the Union, its officers, representatives or affiliates for any strike or other interruptions of work unless specifically provided for in this Agreement. - §4.
+The City agrees that it will not engage in a lockout or other similar action because of any proposed changes in the Agreement or disputes over matters relating to this Agreement. - §5.
+The City shall have the right to discipline or discharge any employee encouraging, fomenting, or participating in a strike, slowdown or other such interference.

-GRIEVANCE PROCEDURE AND ARBITRATION
+Article 10 - Grievance Procedure and Arbitration

-Section 1.
-In the event that any difference or dispute should arise between the Utility and the Union, or its members employed by the Utility, over the application and interpretation of the terms of this Agreement, an earnest effort shall be made to settle such differences immediately and in the following manner, provided the grievance is presented in writing within five (5) working days of its occurrence or employee's reasonable knowledge thereof:

-- STEP I: Between the aggrieved employee, with or without his/her Steward, and his/her Immediate Supervisor.
-If no satisfactory agreement is reached within three (3) working days, the Union may submit a grievance, in writing, to the second step within five (5) working days from the verbal answer from the aforesaid Immediate Supervisor.
-The grievance submitted to the second step must include several suggested dates/times for the second step meeting so that the meeting can be held within thirty (30) days. - STEP II: Between Union Officials, Immediate Supervisor, Shop Steward and Grievant and Superintendent of the respective division and other City officials.
-If no satisfactory agreement is reached within five (5) working days, the Union may submit the grievance to the third step, in writing, within five (5) working days from the second step answer.
-The grievance submitted to the third step must include several suggested dates/times for the third step meeting so that the meeting can be held within thirty (30) days. - STEP III: Between Union Officials, Shop Steward, Grievant and the Director of the Department of Electric Utility and/or designee and other City officials.
+- §1.
+In the event that any difference or dispute should arise between the City and the Union, or its members employed by the City, over the application and interpretation of the terms of this Agreement, an earnest effort shall be made to settle such differences immediately and in the following manner, provided the grievance is presented in writing within five working days of its occurrence or employee's reasonable knowledge thereof: - Step 1: Between the aggrieved employee, with or without his/her Steward, and his/her Immediate Supervisor.
+If no satisfactory agreement is reached within three working days, the Union may submit a grievance, in writing, to the second step within five working days from the verbal answer from the aforesaid Immediate Supervisor.
+The grievance submitted to the second step must include several suggested dates/times for the second step meeting so that the meeting can be held within 30 days. - Step 2: Between Union Officials, Immediate Supervisor, Shop Steward and Grievant and Superintendent of the respective division and other City officials.
+If no satisfactory agreement is reached within five working days, the Union may submit the grievance to the third step, in writing, within five working days from the second step answer.
+The grievance submitted to the third step must include several suggested dates/times for the third step meeting so that the meeting can be held within 30 days. - Step 3: Between Union Officials, Shop Steward, Grievant and the Director of the Department of Electric Utility and/or designee and other City officials.
 At this step, an International Representative may be present.
-If no satisfactory agreement is reached within ten (10) working days, the matter may be referred to arbitration by the Utility or Union within thirty (30) days of the third step written answer.

-Section 2.
-Either the City or Local Union 210 may request the New Jersey Public Employment Relations Commission to submit a list of arbitrators from which the parties may select an arbitrator.
+If no satisfactory agreement is reached within 10 working days, the matter may be referred to arbitration by the City or Union within 30 days of the third step written answer. - §2.
+Either the City or Union may request PERC to submit a list of arbitrators from which the parties may select an arbitrator.
 The arbitrator shall be limited to the issues presented, and shall have no power to add to, subtract from or modify any of the terms of this Agreement, or to establish or change any wage rate except in the case of wage and fringe reopener.
 The decision shall be final and binding.
 Any fees or administrative charges for the arbitrator shall be borne equally by the parties.